Skip to main content

 <Apollon> props split into two layers — initial-only (snapshotted at mount) and reactive (applied via the matching ApollonEditor setter when the prop changes).
 The reactive layer is what makes the component idiomatic: toggle readonly, switch view, swap a preview model — no rebuild, no unmount.

 The full table — every prop, its type, and what it maps to — lives in the API reference.
-Passing undefined to a reactive prop leaves the live value alone; re-key the component to fully reset.
+Passing undefined to a reactive prop leaves the live value alone; re-key the component to fully reset:

 Hooks